Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session1.md

 ## Summary of learning
 *What did you learn through these exercises* Understanding basic concepts,terms and appropriate technologies for computer computer system.
- Carry out technical instuction to build,run and troubleshoot computer systems To carry out work independently and as part of team.
+ Carry out technical instuction to build,run and troubleshoot computer systems.
+ To carry out work independently and as part of team.
  Select appropraite hardware/sofeware technology to solve computing related problems.